Days, Months and Seasons

 The days of the week are based on Greek mythology, renamed over the years to match the equivalent gods of north European mythology.
 (Similar names are used in other European languages, such as French, German, Italian and Spanish.)

-But first, let's go back to the Egyptian astronomers who identified seven celestial bodies: Saturn, Jupiter, Mars, the Sun, Venus, Mercury, and the Moon.
+But first, let's go back to the Babylonian astronomers who identified seven celestial bodies: Saturn, Jupiter, Mars, the Sun, Venus, Mercury, and the Moon.
 They believed these revolved in Heaven around a stationary Earth and twinkly stars.

 They divided the daylight time into 12 hours; a Zodiacally convenient number which divides cleanly by 2, 3, 4 and 6.
 The night time was also divided by 12, but the length of day 'hours' and night 'hours' would differ according to the season.